Cheapest electricity tariff in the UK with a smart meter

 - A slightly higher price may be worth it for better customer service or fewer surprises.

-- Consider budgeting: variable/tracker pricing can move up and down.
+- Consider budgeting: variable/tracker pricing can move up and down with the cap.

 - Check billing options, app controls, and whether you can see usage by half hour.

-If you’re vulnerable or struggling to pay: you may have extra protections and support available.
+If you are vulnerable or struggling to pay: you may have extra protections and support available.
 See Citizens Advice guidance on help with energy supply and bills.

 FAQs: cheapest smart meter electricity tariffs (UK)